bowens8/Recipeo/README.md

   emoji, unit, and calories for you.
 Only appears for brand-new ingredients, never overwrites an existing one, and you can always adjust anything after applying it.
 - **Quick add multiple** (Ingredients tab) — paste a list of names, one per line or comma-separated, and hit Add.
-Anything Recipeo recognizes gets fully autofilled;
+Anything RecipeMe recognizes gets fully autofilled;
   anything it doesn't still gets created (with a shopping-cart emoji and 0 calories) so you can fill in the rest later.
 Names that already exist in your library are skipped automatically.
 Handy for seeding your whole pantry at once instead of one ingredient